jakobharder/anno1800-jakobs-mods/mods/addon-industrial-cities/README.md

 ## DLC Requirements

-You can play without any DLC, but the experience with upgrading residences is vastly better with the `High Life` DLC due bulk floor upgrade button.
+You can play without any DLC, but the experience with upgrading residences is vastly better with the `High Life` DLC due to having a bulk floor upgrade button.

 ## Content